 A STA shall not send an HE trigger-based PPDU unless it is explicitly triggered by an AP in one of the operation modes described in this subclause.

-The inter-frame space between a PPDU that contains a Trigger frame or contains an UL MU Response Scheduling A-Control field that solicits an immediate response and the HE trigger-based PPDU is SIFS.
+The inter-frame space between a PPDU that contains a Trigger frame or contains an UL MU Response Scheduling A-Control UMRS Control field that solicits an immediate response and the HE trigger-based PPDU is SIFS.

 A STA shall commence the transmission of an HE trigger-based PPDU at the SIFS time boundary after the end of a received PPDU, when all the following conditions are met

-The received PPDU contains either a Trigger frame (that is not an MU-RTS variant) with a User Info field addressed to the STA, or an MPDU addressed to the STA that contains an UL MU Response Scheduling A-Control subfield.
+The received PPDU contains either a Trigger frame (that is not an MU-RTS variant) with a User Info field addressed to the STA, or an MPDU addressed to the STA that contains an UL MU Response Scheduling A-Control UMRS Control subfield.
 The User Info field is addressed to a STA if the AID12 subfield is equal to the AID of the STA and the STA is associated with the AP.
 If the STA is not associated with the AP, TBD.

 The CS Required subfield in the Trigger frame is 1 and the UL MU CS condition described in 27.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.